 The owner of a life insurance policy is the person or entity that has the rights that are stipulated in the actual life insurance policy contract.
 These rights include the right to receive policy dividends (if applicable), the right to name a beneficiary, the right to surrender the policy for its cash value (if applicable), and even the right to transfer ownership of the policy.

 The beneficiary is the person or entity that is named in the policy who has the right to receive the death benefit proceeds if the insured should pass away while the policy is in force.
 Beneficiaries do not always have to be people, as they could also be a trust, an estate, or a business entity.
-To know about how to choose your life insurance policy beneficiary, visit this page.
+To know how to choose your life insurance policy beneficiary, visit this page.

 Naming the beneficiary is one of the most important decisions that you’ll make for your life insurance application.
 It’s the way that you will ensure that the correct person gets the life insurance plan.
 After you’ve bought your plan, be sure to update the beneficiary if there is any significant changes in your family.